 #2 It’s Not Thin Hair

 Yes, you can have thin fine hair but many ladies with fine hair have a head full of it.
-Fine hair is not to be confused with thin hair.
+Don’t confuse fine hair with thin hair.
 The circumference of a single strand determines if it’s fine but not thin.
 The number of hairs on a person’s head determines if it’s thin.
-This is called density.
+This is what’s known as density.

 This is fine natural hair with medium density.
 If it were fine thin hair, you’d see the scalp a LOT.
 Each individual hair is fine but there’s enough strands on the scalp to cancel out the overall head of hair being thin.